Katie's Notes

 This week was relaxing and productive in terms of a transition from theory review to data analysis.

-Based on plans my supervisors and I made last week, I mapped out audio data to structure analysis chapters, and I set a weekly schedule for conducting each process and writing chapters for the next year.
-I then started analysing consultation data, which is going to be my focus for Christmas and New Year.
+Based on the plans my supervisors and I made last week, I mapped out audio data to structure analysis chapters, and I set a weekly schedule for conducting each process and writing chapters for the next year.
+I then started analysing consultation data, which is going to be my focus for Christmas and the New Year.

 I am very excited about going back to Tokyo in two weeks’ time and have bought Christmas presents for my family and friends.
 I will stay in Japan for a couple of weeks, and the schedule is already filled with short trips to Kyoto and Fukuoka, Christmas concerts and dinners.
 My parents and aunt seem very excited about seeing me, which makes me feel merrier!